 - Minor Deviation Submittal Checklist

 A home occupation is a use conducted entirely within a dwelling and carried on by the inhabitants, which is clearly incidental and secondary to the use of the structure for dwelling purposes and does not change the character of the home.
+A home occupation is subject to Section 15-2735 of the Fresno Municipal Code.
 A Zone Clearance is required for a home occupation.
 A tax certificate (business license) is also required.
 Refer to the Zone Clearance tab for additional information.

 To submit a Zone Clearance, please submit your application through our online citizen portal: Fresno FAASTER.

 A Zoning Inquiry is a request for a formal response by the Planning Division for a set of specific questions including property zoning, conformity of a use to the Fresno Municipal Code, and the ability to rebuild the present use on the site.
-For additional information regarding this application type please contact McKencie Perez, Supervising Planner at McKencie.Perez@fresno.gov.
+For additional information regarding this application type please contact Margo Lerwill, Supervising Planner at Margo.Lerwill@fresno.gov.

 To submit a Zoning Inquiry, please submit your application through our online citizen portal: Fresno FAASTER.

 Signs shall be reviewed and approved by the Planning Division staff prior to obtaining a building permit.
-Sign applications shall be submitted at the Planning Public Counter.
 For sign regulations visit Article 26 (Signs) of the Fresno Municipal Code.

 To submit for a Planning Sign Review, please submit your application through our online citizen portal: Fresno FAASTER.

-Fee for Sign Review with a Master Sign Program: $182
+Sign Review with a Master Sign Program: $140

-Fee for Sign Review without a Master Sign Program: $318
+Sign Review without a Master Sign Program: $261

 Electric Vehicle Charging Stations

-For Electric Vehicle Charging Stations, a Major Revised Exhibit – Development Permit is required.
+For Electric Vehicle Charging Stations, that cannot be reviewed through the streamlined process, a Major Revised Exhibit – Development Permit is required.
 Please review the handout below to determine the items required for submittal.
 The handout also provides examples of information required on the site plan.
 Once you obtain approval from the Planning Division and comply with the conditions, submit plans to the Building Division for building permits.